microsoft/PowerApps-Samples/cds/orgsvc/C#/QueryRoleByEntityType/README.md

 1. Defines some anonymous types to define the range of possible connection property values.
 2. The `ConnectionRole` creates a connection role.
 3. The `QueryExpression` queries all the connection roles.
-4. The `ConnectionRoleObjectTypeCode` creates a connection role object type code record for account entity.
+4. The `ConnectionRoleObjectTypeCode` creates a connection role object type code record for account table.

 ### Clean up